 Living with Intensity: The Social and Emotional Aspects of Parenting Gifted Children

 Being the parent of a gifted child means MORE – more intense, more curious, more sensitive, more active, more idealistic, and more intuitive.
 Understanding these unique personality characteristics and how they combine in individual gifted children can provide insights into behaviors at home and school.
 This presentation will focus on the affective aspects of being gifted, including sensitivity, intensity, and perfectionism.
 Dr. Michele Kane, professor of Gifted Education at Northeastern Illinois University, will provide parents with effective strategies and techniques for dealing with these personality traits, as well as ways to help kids deal with the unique stressors of giftedness, especially during times of increased turmoil.
-Please fill out this form if you are interested in attending.

 February 2, 2021